 The chain features Double R Ranch USDA prime steaks and signature filets, which are aged in-house for an additional 28 days to achieve optimal flavor and texture.

 Seafood may take top billing at Joe's Seafood, Prime Steak & Stone Crab, but don't sleep on the meat at this surf & turf mecca.
 With locations in Chicago, Las Vegas, and Washington, D.C., this ritzy mini-chain trades exclusively in top-quality ingredients, be it from sea or land.

 "It is paramount to, first and foremost, build strong relationships with our purveyors," explains chef-partner Justin Diglia of the restaurants' core tenets.
 "They are the ones we rely on when it comes to consistently sourcing the highest quality beef and butchering it to our specifications.
 When the meat arrives at the restaurant, we have a highly trained receiver that weighs and inspects every steak to ensure it's up to Joe's standards.
 And then finally, our kitchen team taste-tests steaks weekly to ensure the flavor profiles are up to par."

-Menu options run the gamut from dry-aged chopped steak and a 16-ounce New York strip to bone-in rib eye and a surf & turf of filet mignon with king crab, asparagus, and Bearnaise sauce.
+Menu options run the gamut from dry-aged chopped steak and a 16-ounce New York strip to bone-in rib eye and filet mignon Oscar-style with king crab, asparagus, and Bearnaise sauce.